Final Project

 Supplementary Budget

-Each team will be allotted a $50 budget per group in case there is supplementary hardware you need in order to do your projects.
-Supplementary hardware must be approved by the lab manager before being purchased and MUST be on the hardware sign-out form.
-The $50 budget can only be spent at the following locations:
+Each team will be allotted a $60 budget per group in case there is supplementary hardware you need in order to do your projects.
+Supplementary hardware must be approved by the lab manager before being purchased and MUST be on the hardware sign-out Sheet.
+The $60 budget can only be spent at the following locations:

 !!
 REMEMBER CORE HARDWARE (MCU, ACTUATORS, SENSORS) CANNOT BE PURCHASED WITH THIS SUPPLEMENTAL BUDGET !!

 You may purchase supplemental items for your projects from other locations if you wish but you must provide these items yourselves.
-GTAE will not financially support supplementary budgets over $50 or items purchased from vendors outside of those listed above without expressed approval from the lab manager.
+GTAE will not financially support supplementary budgets over $60 or items purchased from vendors outside of those listed above without expressed approval from the lab manager.
+GTAE will also not reimburse purchases made by team members.

 This financial support will come in the form of a one-time purchase in the days after the final project proposal and BOM list is finalized.
 All items on your BOM list will be picked up in person by GTAE staff once and once only; it is on you to make sure your items are verified as in stock at the aforementioned locations.
 Items will be made available for pickup at the same time for all sections.
 An announcement will be made when items are available for pick-up.
 Any funds not used during this one-time purchase will be forever lost, so use it wisely.
 You will not be charged for sales tax.
 Purchases from other vendors or after this one-time purchase are permitted, but no funds or purchasing support for these items will be provided--you must purchase these yourselves.